Last Updated: January 12, 2021

 This is why it gets integrated everywhere nowadays.
 It can even replace passwords.

-Most people use their smartphones in stores, and the forecast is that by 2021 40% will consistently use a mobile phone to make a purchase at a physical point of sale.
+Most people use their smartphones in stores, and the forecast is that this year, 40% will consistently use a mobile phone to make a purchase at a physical point of sale.

 Moreover, the global NFC market is expected to reach about $49.5 billion by 2025.